-Though Matthew and his parents, Marie and Michael, live in Connecticut, and his doctors were located in New York City, everyone agreed Matthew would get the expert care he needed at the Center for Lymphatic Imaging and Interventions at CHOP.
+Though Matthew and his parents, Marie and Michael, live in Connecticut, and his doctors were located in New York City, everyone agreed Matthew would get the expert care he needed at the Jill and Mark Fishman Center for Lymphatic Disorders at CHOP.
 The center has treated hundreds of adults and children with lymphatic leaks and lymphatic flow disorders, making it the largest and most active treatment program of its kind in the world.

 The family had traveled to CHOP twice before to consult with Jack Rychik, MD, Director of the Fetal Heart Program and the Single Ventricle Monitoring Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, and Kathryn M. Dodds, MSN, CRNP, RN.

 Matthew was born in 2008 with a single ventricle heart defect, a complex heart problem in which one of the two pumping chambers isn’t strong enough to pump effectively.
 He had the first two surgeries of staged reconstruction, a series of three procedures to reconfigure the heart and circulatory system, in a New York City hospital.
 But Matthew's heart pressures were too high when it was time for the third operation, called the Fontan procedure.
 His family consulted with other pediatric cardiology specialists and brought Matthew, then 3 years old, to CHOP.

 Dr. Rychik recommended adding two medications to help his pressures improve, and Matthew was able to have his Fontan as scheduled.